Teresa Cordova, M.A.

 Research Interests

-I am fascinated with aspects of liminality in contemporary American literature, specifically Robert Stone and Barbara Kingsolver, as well as in culture, popular culture, and all spatial dynamics.
-Through our readings, discussions, and essay topics, I help my students recognize the space between the ideal and the actual in our everyday lives, especially in our national and individual identities.
+I am fascinated with aspects of liminality in contemporary American literature, specifically Robert Stone and Barbara Kingsolver, as well as in culture, children's literature, popular culture, and all spatial dynamics.
+Through our readings, discussions, and essay topics, I help my students recognize the space between the ideal and the actual in our everyday lives, especially in our national, social, cultural and individual identities.
 In recognizing this chasm, we gain understanding of our own inequities and our possibiities, which can open up pathways for communication between opposing idealists on multiple political and social issues.

 I am also interested in exploring the relationship between student awareness of theories behind writing and critical thinking as educational vehicles and student success in these areas.
+I recently worked on a Course Redesign of my Academic Literacies I & II class to improve student agency.
 Furthermore, I would like to devise a way to measure students' rate of success in relation to their ability to create specific written composition goals.
 In other words, I want to measure how successful goal statements are in helping college composition students attain their writing goals.

 I am committed to making my classes/lessons as fun, interesting and relevant as possible for myself and my students.